Skip to main content

-Here's the second post about developing an online card game (this is a continuation of Building an online card game with node.js and socket.io episode 1).
+Here’s the second post about developing an online card game (continuing from Episode 1).

-Unfortunately I couldn't spend much time over the past few weeks on this project, however I did make progress.
-Please don't forget that this tutorial is also a learning curve for me, I try to include my findings, and I learn a lot as I go along with this project.
-At the moment I'm also considering adding CoffeeScript and underscore.js to the project, as they have useful methods that I believe would help me achieve what I'm after.
+I haven’t had much time to spend on this over the past few weeks, but I did make progress.
+Remember, this tutorial doubles as a learning curve for me.
+I try to include my findings as I go.
+I’m also considering adding CoffeeScript and underscore.js to the project, as they have methods that could help me get where I’m going.

-As part of this post, I am introducing a websocket and I'll pass information between the server and the client and I'll also utilise the JavaScript file that I've created in the previous part of the series.
+In this post, I’m introducing a websocket.
+I’ll pass information between the server and the client, and I’ll use the JavaScript file from the previous part.

 var io = require('socket.io'),